spring-projects-experimental/spring-boot-thin-launcher/README.md

 * [X] Support for boms
 * [X] Support for exclusions
 * [ ] Support for configuring launcher via manifest and/or properties file
-* [ ] Support for configuring wrapper via env vars  and/or properties file
+* [X] Support for configuring wrapper via env vars  and/or properties file
 * [X] Generate `thin.properties` during build (e.g. to support Gradle)
 * [ ] Experiment with "container" apps and multi-tenant/ephemeral child contexts
-* [ ] Deployment time support for the dry run to assist with CI pipelines
+* [X] Deployment time support for the dry run to assist with CI pipelines

 (*) Implemented in Spring Boot, not in this project.
-(**) Implemented in a pull request to Spring Boot, not in this project.

 ## Getting Started